No Snow, No Problem – Sled Dogs Meet the Dog Days of Summer

 We’re also limited by areas that fit our criteria of fairly flat terrain that isn’t too bumpy and shade.
 Our dog’s well-being is always our number one priority, so the maximum temperature for tours will be 25c.
-We’re running two morning tours daily, at 9am and 11am, so the dogs won’t get too hot.
+We’re running two morning tours daily, so the dogs won’t get too hot.
 After applying for every permit possible within a 30-minute radius of Canmore, I wasn’t able to secure anything until this year.
 It’s been a long time coming and we’re so thrilled to add this experience for guests.

 Who is your new location partner for the summer dog cart tours?

 We’re excited and proud to partner with Boundary Ranch as a location for our new dog cart tours.
 It’s an honour to collaborate with another local, family-run business.
 The Guinn family are true Bow Valley pioneers, they originally founded Rafter 6 Ranch.
 Just wait until you see their newly renovated Wildlife Wonders Museum.
 The entrance to the museum is included with our dog cart tour.

 I don’t think anyone set out with a tour in mind.
 Dryland dog carting is part of running a dog sled team.
 Whether it’s for competition, recreation or tours the dogs need to be exercised year-round.
 Most sled dog teams use ATVs to train in the summer because they can mimic the winter sled.
 When going up a hill, they use the throttle and the disk brakes to help the dogs.
 And they can run big teams of 20 dogs at a time instead of doing multiple smaller trips.
 This way big kennels can get all the dogs exercised in a day.